 Strategy 1: Math Centers

 For this, you’ll need to come up with a few activities your students can rotate through (be sure to browse our library of free activities and resources!), such as watching a video, reading an article, or solving a word problem.
 We spoke with Kristy McFarlane, an instructional supervisor at Sandshore Elementary School in New Jersey, about differentiation.
-“Our math teachers spend about 10 minutes each day doing a mini-lesson for the whole class, and then students spend 15 minutes at each of the various stations,” she says, referring to math centers as math stations.
-“They might meet with the teacher in a small group for extra help, use math software, do a game or project at the hands-on station, or do seat work based on the day’s mini-lesson.”
+She says math teachers at her school spend about 10 minutes on a mini-lesson for the whole class and then students spend about 15 minutes at various math centers.
+“They might meet with the teacher in a small group for extra help, use math software, do a game or project at the hands-on station, or do seat work based on the day’s mini-lesson,” she says.

 Math centers are a powerful way to facilitate independent and small group learning within your classroom.
 Our Go Math! program, for example, is known for embedding resources and instructional time to math centers.
 If a select group of your students are all struggling to, say, add fractions, they may benefit from an activity that has them practice finding least common denominators.
 Think about ways to customize the groupings and centers so they’re perfect for your students’ strengths, misconceptions, and interests, and make use of tools that strategically group students and recommend activities for you.